A generalisation of the deformation variety: The extended deformation variety

-\begin{defn} We refer to the three possibilities for the arrangement of edges of $\mathcal{E}_0$ around a triangle of $\mathcal{T}$ as {\bf types} 111 (no edges in $\mathcal{E}_0$), 21 (one edge in $\mathcal{E}_0$), and 3 (all edges in $\mathcal{E}_0$).
-We make the same definition for triangles of $\til{\mathcal{T}}$. \end{defn} \begin{defn} There are five possibilities for the arrangement of edges in $\mathcal{E}_0$ around each tetrahedron of $\mathcal{T}$, as in figure \ref{5_tetra_types_w_graphs.pdf}.
-We refer to these five possibilities as {\bf types} $1111$, $211$, $22$, $31$ and $4$ respectively.
-Again we make the same definition for tetrahedra of $\til{\mathcal{T}}$. \end{defn} The naming convention in these two definitions is derived from the size and number of equivalence classes of vertices, where two vertices are equivalent if they are connected by an edge of $\til{\mathcal{E}}_0$.
-See also figure \ref{4_tetra_and_regions.pdf}.
+\begin{defn} We refer to the three possibilities for the arrangement of edges of $\mathcal{E}_0$ around a triangle of $\mathcal{T}$ or $\til{\mathcal{T}}$ as {\bf types} 111 (no zero-length edges), 21 (one zero-length edge), or 3 (all zero-length edges). \end{defn} \begin{defn} There are five possibilities for the arrangement of edges in $\mathcal{E}_0$ around each tetrahedron of $\mathcal{T}$ or $\til{\mathcal{T}}$, as in Figure \ref{5_tetra_types_w_graphs.pdf}.
+We refer to these five possibilities as {\bf types} $1111$, $211$, $22$, $31$ and $4$ respectively. \end{defn} The naming convention in these two definitions is derived from the size and number of equivalence classes of vertices within the tetrahedron, where two vertices are equivalent if they are connected by a zero-length edge.
+See also Figure \ref{4_tetra_and_regions.pdf}.

-\begin{defn} Given a choice of edges $\mathcal{E}_0 \subset \mathcal{E}$ with no bad loops, we construct a corresponding normal surface as follows: each tetrahedron $t\in\mathcal{T}$ has one of the five arrangements of edges in $\mathcal{E}_0$ as in figure \ref{5_tetra_types_w_graphs.pdf}.
+\begin{defn} Given a subset $\mathcal{E}_0 \subsetneq \mathcal{E}$ with no bad loops, we construct a corresponding normal surface as follows: each tetrahedron $t\in\mathcal{T}$ has one of the five arrangements of edges in $\mathcal{E}_0$ as in Figure \ref{5_tetra_types_w_graphs.pdf}.
 We also place normal quadrilaterals and triangles in these tetrahedra as in the figure.
 Each face of $\mathcal{T}$ is of type 111, 21 or 3.
 These faces have either three normal arcs cutting off each vertex, two normal arcs parallel to the edge in in $\mathcal{E}_0$, or no normal arcs, respectively.
 Therefore these normal quadrilaterals and triangles match up across the faces of $\mathcal{T}$ to form a normal surface.\\

+We do not allow the empty surface, corresponding to $\mathcal{E}_0=\mathcal{E}$.
+If $S$ is a (non-empty) normal surface corresponding to a subset of edges with no bad loops, then we say $S$ is in {\bf horo-normal form\footnote{As mentioned in the introduction, the surface is similar to a horosphere, cutting the vertices that are all in the same place on $\bdry\Hthree$ away from all of the other vertices in other locations.}} (relative to $\mathcal{T}$), and that $S$ is a {\bf horo-normal surface}. \end{defn} \begin{rmk} We can construct $\mathcal{E}_0$ from a horo-normal surface by reading off from Figure \ref{5_tetra_types_w_graphs.pdf}, and so horo-normal surfaces and subsets $\mathcal{E}_0$ with no bad loops are in one to one correspondence.\end{rmk} \begin{rmk} An alternate way to see the horo-normal surface corresponding to a subset $\mathcal{E}_0$ with no bad loops is as the boundary of a small regular neighbourhood of the subcomplex of the triangulation generated by $\mathcal{E}_0$.